 A striking element is the meticulous detail of body and facial markings, known as Tā moko.
 A variation of tattoo, Tā moko was chiseled into the skin, creating permanent grooves that represented tribal affiliations, genealogy, and social standing.

 Some ancestors are depicted with adornments, tools, or weapons made of pounamu, the jade or serpentine stone of New Zealand.

-Lindauer’s portraits have been shown in Berlin and the Czech Republic in recent years, on loan from the Auckland Art Gallery.
+Lindauer’s portraits have been shown in Berlin and the Czech Republic, on loan from the Auckland Art Gallery.
 The paintings on display in San Francisco will remain at the de Young Museum through April 1, 2018.

 A lengthy but compelling documentary can be seen on-site, narrated by descendants of the portrait subjects.
 Thier stories bring historical context to this exhibit of warriors and peacemakers, treaty promises made and broken, and a bit of cannibalistic history that is shared with a decent sense of humor.